Yuanson2022/TGNN-based-CP-model/README.md

 # Code and data for the TGNN-based model
 #  --------------------------------------------------------
 This dataset and codes are attached to the article:
-A temporal graph neural network for cross-scale modelling of polycrystals considering microstructure interaction If you use the dataset or codes, please cite them.
+"A temporal graph neural network for cross-scale modelling of polycrystals considering microstructure interaction"

+If you use the dataset or codes, please cite them.
 #  --------------------------------------------------------
 Author: Yuanzhe, Hu.